How to Install Brightness Controller on Ubuntu 24.04 and 22.04

 Remove Brightness Controller

-sudo apt remove brightness-controller
+sudo apt purge brightness-controller

 sudo apt autoremove

-Remove the PPA
+Remove the Brightness Controller PPA

-sudo add-apt-repository --remove ppa:apandada1/brightness-controller -y
+sudo add-apt-repository --remove -y ppa:apandada1/brightness-controller

 sudo apt update